 - In the Quick access section right click your Downloads entry.

 - Hit Properties.

 - Then hit Location and change to other folder in your computer.

 - and then OK.

 When you download multiple files, those are zipped by the default to a zipped file named OneDrive+<the download date>.
-This might be a bit confusing to find, but i would believe that the Teams development group will enhance it going forward.
+Those would also go by default into your default download folder.

 Files and images shared in one to one conversation threads, are stored in the OneDrive of the person who share the files.
 Shared files in Group chats are stored in the Channel folder on SharePoint site of the Team.
 You can easily access those files from Teams, or directly through SharePoint.

 Often times, colleagues share with us folders or files in Teams so we can later download them for offline use, but sometimes, it’s very hard to find those files.

 So the question is how to easily find files in Teams:

 - First off, you can use the very handy Teams Search bar, just go ahead and type part of your file name and hit Enter.